Constantin-E-T/lunasentri/docs/LOCAL_DEV.md

   - Confirm deletion in dialog
   - Cannot delete your own account or the last remaining user

+**Settings**:

+- Click "Settings" link in dashboard header to access `/settings` page (available to all authenticated users)
+- **Change Password**:
+  - Enter current password for verification
+  - Enter new password (8+ characters, different from current)
+  - Confirm new password
+  - On success, password is updated and user remains logged in
+  - Common errors: incorrect current password, weak new password, password mismatch

 **Troubleshooting Authentication**:

 - **"Invalid email or password"**: Check that `ADMIN_EMAIL` and `ADMIN_PASSWORD` match what you're entering